kefir500/apk-icon-editor/README.md

 - **JDK 32-bit** (optional alternative) – to sign APK files with KeyStore.

 ## Notice
-- You may not use **APK Icon Editor** for any illegal intentions;
+- You may not use **APK Icon Editor** for any illegal purposes;
-- Repacked APKs should not be used for purposes violating the original licenses.
+- The repacked APKs should not violate the original licenses.